 Not just onto the stage, but onto the little round red TED Talk rug.
 The place where it would all come together or all fall apart.

 It came together.
 That little spot of carpet became my source of strength…where I finally found my voice.
 The voice that’s tried to be heard since I was a young girl and wrote fanciful fairy stories; then as a philosophy student, striving to extract new meaning out of ancient texts; and later in life, edited to fit the clipped script of a new anchor.
-After more than four decades of hopeful expression, my voice finally emerged TEDx talk day, once again reinvented – but finally sounding real.
+After more than four decades of hopeful expression, my voice finally emerged on my TEDx talk day, once again reinvented – but finally sounding real.

 Then, in what seemed like just moments, it was over.